Ibexian/EastMeetsKitchen/_posts/2016-02-23-korean-mackerel.md

 I prepared both classic Korean preparations - broiled and pan-seared - because they were both so quick.
 I have to say pan-seared is my favorite of the two because the crispiness of the skin adds additional texture.
 I mixed cornstarch and rice flour as I feel the rice flour adds additional crispiness, while the cornstarch makes sure the crust of the fish is nice and light.

-Be careful with the parchment as it may burn in the oven.
+For the broiling method, the parchment may burn in the oven, but the fish will be fine.
+For the pan-seared method, do not worry about the tiny mackerel bones.
+Take out any obviously large ones with tweezers, but once it is pan-fried, the bones will soften some more and is usually eaten all together with the fish.

 <figure class="third">